kdwgit/Recommendations_with_IBM/README.md

 ## Project Motivation
 This project is part of the Udacity Data Science Nanodegree requirements.

 The IBM Watson platform is used to build a recommendation engine based on the content most likely to be relevant to a user.
 The project consists of building various types of recommendation engines.
-These engines could be rank-based, user collaborative filtering and matrix factorization.
+These engines could be rank-based, user-user collaborative filtering and matrix factorization.

 ## Licensing, Authors Acknowledgements
 This project is part of Data Scientist Nanodegree from Udacity